 3. “Piazzas” (aka Squares)

 What better place to let your kids be free than to run around an Italian square with likeminded Roman youngsters?
-They serve as a car-free dream land where you can say ciao ciao to the ants in your kids pants, and spend the afternoon like a local.
-Pop into a “casalinga” before, an “everything” shop, and pick up a soccer ball, water guns, or bubbles.
+They serve as a car-free dream land where your little ones can run around and spend the afternoon like a local.
+Pop into a “casalinga” or an “everything” shop, and pick up a soccer ball, water guns or bubbles.
 Don’t miss Piazza del Popolo where there is always a “bubble master” entertaining the local munchkins.

 4. Parks & Markets

 Sightseeing + energy released = happy family!
 Check out Appia Antica, the first road in Rome, for a bike ride in the countryside.
 For a more central experience, go down to the bike path along the river or head to the two closest parks- Villa Pamphili and Villa Borghese.
 You can even make an entire day of it with a park picnic and boat ride in Villa Borghese.

 Your kids can have a blast picking out fun picnic treats in any of the outdoor markets in Rome.